Shindig on the Green®

 Parking: Parking is available in marked and metered spaces throughout downtown Asheville (free after 6pm) and the city’s municipal decks (evening rates vary).
 Very convenient to Shindig, Buncombe County’s Charlotte Street Parking Deck is directly across College Street from Pack Square Park and the Buncombe County Courthouse — $1 for first half hour; $1 for second half hour; $1 per hour after that; $12 daily maximum.
 Parking for buses is available at the Asheville Public Works Building parking lot at 161 S. Charlotte Street.
 This lot is vacant on Saturday nights.
 It is recommended that passengers unload at Pack Square Park before the bus is parked in the lot.

 Dogs or Other Pets: Please leave your pets at home (unless it’s a service animal).
 The City of Asheville restricts pets from being present at outdoor special events.
 Pets, even the best behaved ones, are not allowed at Pack Square Park during Shindig.

 Public Transit: There is a major transfer point on College St. for public transit.
 Check www.ridetheart.com for maps and schedules or call 828-253-5691.
 Route E1 provides Saturday evening service to and from the ART Station.

-The Folk Heritage Committee produces Shindig on the Green 2018 and the 91st annual Mountain Dance and Folk Festival with support from the Asheville Area Chamber of Commerce, City of Asheville Office of Economic Development, and Buncombe County, and by several corporate and media sponsors as well as many individuals.
+The Folk Heritage Committee produces Shindig on the Green 2020 and the 93rd annual Mountain Dance and Folk Festival with support from the Asheville Area Chamber of Commerce, City of Asheville Office of Economic Development, and Buncombe County, and by a number of corporate and media sponsors as well as many individuals.
 The Folk Heritage Info Line is Phone: (828) 258-6101 ext.
 345.